 If you get the chance to speak to an astronaut about what the experience of being outside of our planet is like, ask what seeing the fragility of Earth has on their perspective on life here for us all.
-This unique experience that only a few hundred people have had offers an entirely different perspective of what beauty, mystery, and vulnerability that this, the only life-giving planet known in all of the universe, has.
+This unique experience that only a few hundred people have had offers an entirely different perspective of what beauty, mystery, and vulnerability that this planet, the only life-giving planet known in all of the universe, has.

 Recently, Pope Frances rang the International Space Station to speak with the astronauts currently aboard and Commander Randy Bresnik, a US Marine who flew combat missions during the Iraq War, said the following when asked what reflections he had on humanity from space: